postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/roles-and-permissions.md

 &ast; On Postman Basic and Free plans, any developer can change visibility of workspaces

 &ast;&ast; Enterprise and Professional plans only

-* **Our only team member with billing/admin permissions left.
-What can I do?**
-    Contact us via our [Support Center](https://support.postman.com/hc/en-us) for assistance.

-* **I'm an admin.
-Why can't I assign the billing role?**
-    Billing roles can be granted by a [Super Admin](#team-roles) or by a fellow team member with a billing role.
-If this is not possible, contact us via our [Support Center](https://support.postman.com/hc/en-us) for assistance.

-* **What are "support" roles?**
-    A support-only account is one that holds an admin and/or billing role, but is not a developer.
-Teams can have up to two support-only accounts.

 ### Workspace roles